Marin Ireland: Career

 In 2012, while working on a Wooster Group production of Troilus and Cressida in London, Ireland dated costar Scott Shepherd.
 During that period, the couple fought physically at home, with Ireland once appearing at rehearsals with a black eye.
 Ireland later expressed disappointment that the Wooster Group did not do more to support her, and has lobbied theater unions to create protocols for handling misconduct.
+After a meeting with civil rights lawyer Norman Siegel in 2017 at the Public Theater, where they discussed ways of combatting sexual harassment, they launched the Human Resources for the Arts in January 2018.
+It aims to be a pro bono mediation system where the victim and a perpetrator come to a resolution using a third party not working at a theater.

-Ireland has gained prominence in television industry, notably for her roles as Julia in the Amazon series Sneaky Pete (2015–2019), Sissy in the Netflix series The Umbrella Academy (2020–2022), and Nora Brady in the Hulu post-apocalyptic drama series Y: The Last Man (2021).
-Her leading role in the horror film The Dark and the Wicked (2020) earned her awards from a number of film festivals.
+Ireland has gained prominence in the television industry, notably for her roles as Julia in the Amazon series Sneaky Pete (2015–2019), Sissy in the Netflix series The Umbrella Academy (2020–2022), and Nora Brady in the Hulu post-apocalyptic drama series Y: The Last Man (2021).
+Her leading role in the horror film The Dark and the Wicked (2020) earned her praise.

 Ireland has narrated several audiobooks, including bestsellers by Frederik Backman, Anthony Doerr, and Amor Towles.
 She was awarded an Audie Award for Best Female Narrator in 2020 for her recording of Nothing to See Here by Kevin Wilson.

+In 2024, a play she wrote, Pre-Existing Condition, was produced off-Broadway at the Connelly Theater Upstairs with a rotating cast of actresses (including Tatiana Maslany, Tavi Gevinson, Deirdre O’Connell, Edie Falco, and Julia Chan).
+In 2026, it was restaged at the Greenwich House Theatre; this time the rotating cast included Lupita Nyong'o, Phillipa Soo, Susannah Flood, Whitney White, Hari Nef, and Edie Falco (again).